-(5) On March 31, 2015, Dr. Habib Skaff entered into an Independent Director Agreement with VolitionRx, or the Skaff Independent Director Agreement, pursuant to which Dr. Skaff will continue to serve as a member of our board of directors of VolitionRx subject to any necessary approval by the Company's stockholders as required by applicable law and VolitionRx's governing documents.
+(5) On March 31, 2015, Dr. Skaff entered into an Independent Director Agreement with VolitionRx, or the Skaff Independent Director Agreement, pursuant to which Dr. Skaff will continue to serve as a member of the board of directors of VolitionRx subject to any necessary approval by the Company's stockholders as required by applicable law and VolitionRx's governing documents.
 In exchange for his services, Dr. Skaff receives \$10,000 per calendar quarter commencing March 1, 2015.
-The Skaff Independent Director Agreement superseded the Letter of Appointment as Non-Executive Director, or the Skaff Letter of Appointment, entered into with VolitionRx on May 28, 2014, pursuant to which Dr. Skaff received \$6,250 per calendar quarter for serving as non-executive director of VolitionRx with effect from June 1, 2014.
-The foregoing description of the Skaff Independent Director Agreement does not purport to summarize all terms and conditions thereof and is qualified in its entirety by reference to Exhibit 10.33 to our Form 10-Q filed with the SEC on May 12, 2015.
+The foregoing description of the Skaff Independent Director Agreement does not purport to summarize all terms and conditions thereof and is qualified in its entirety by reference to Exhibit 10.33 to the Company's Form 10-Q filed with the SEC on May 12, 2015.